1990s Donbas miners' strikes: 1989–1991 strikes

+Between March and May 1991 49 mines in Donbas were striking, which represented 40% of the total number of mining enterprises in the region.
+The action was joined by 22 mines in Lviv Oblast.
+Strike committees declared motions of non-confidence to official professional committees and demanded the elimination of Communist Party organizations in enterprises.
+At Zasyadko coal mine the local party secretary was for the first time elected in a democratic manner, disregarding the instructions of the Central Committee.
+Following the 1991 Soviet coup attempt and subsequent Declaration of Independence of Ukraine, strikes did not come to an end, although they decreased in strength and focused primarily on the payment of unpaid wages.

 1993 strikes

 In the face of the post-independence economic downturn experienced by Ukraine and the non-payment of miners' wages, Donetsk miners began a strike on 7 June 1993.
 The strikes quickly grew in scale, encompassing all of Donetsk and Luhansk oblasts and reaching into parts of Dnipropetrovsk and Kharkiv oblasts.
 Around 228 mines participated in the strikes, with the total number of participants being between 500,000 and 1.5 million.
 The latter number would make the 1993 strike the largest singular protest in Ukrainian history, surpassing the 2013–2014 Euromaidan.
 Popular anger was directed at President Leonid Kravchuk's refusal to liberalise the economy, with a report by The New York Times describing strike leaders as sounding like "born-again capitalist[s]".

 Contrary to the previous strikes, this strike also involved directors of mines, with director of the Donetsk-based October Mine Yuri Byelomestnov referring to the strikes as a "director's strike".
 Miners called for their pay to be doubled and for economic connections with foreign countries (particularly Russia, a vital supplier of fuel to Ukraine) to be strengthened, as well as for a referendum on both the Verkhovna Rada and Kravchuk's presidency.
 The pay increases were criticised by Rukh parliamentarian Mykhailo Shvaika, who noted that it would cause prices to increase by several times more than wages.

 Conceding to the demands of the strikes, Kravchuk's government first promoted Yukhym Zvyahilsky, a member of the Donetsk Clan of oligarchs, as First Deputy Prime Minister of Ukraine.
 Later, they also held presidential and parliamentary elections in 1994.
 As a result of the elections, Kravchuk was replaced by former Prime Minister Leonid Kuchma.